hashicorp/hcl/hcl/hclsyntax/spec.md

 are _not_ considered whitespace but are ignored as such in certain contexts.

-Horizontal tab characters (U+0009) are not considered to be whitespace and are not valid within zcl native syntax.
+Horizontal tab characters (U+0009) are not considered to be whitespace and are not valid within HCL native syntax.

 Comments serve as program documentation and come in two forms: